-Ultimately, paying off your car loan faster can substantially improve your financial position.
-If you are suffering from poor credit and struggling to access additional credit for future loans, then changing the way you pay off your loan can be extremely effective.
+Paying off your car loan faster can substantially improve your financial position.
+If you are suffering from poor credit and struggling to access additional credit for future loans, changing the way you pay off your loan can be extremely effective.

 According to Statistics Canada, the average Canadian owes $1.50 for every dollar of disposable income.
 Debt, the contract between lenders and borrowers, is an important part of many Canadian families.
 New homes, goods and services, education investment and car loans are all types of financing that most Canadians consider an asset to living a comfortable lifestyle.
 After a mortgage, automobiles are typically the second most expensive investment that a person will make in his or her lifetime.

 Buying a vehicle out of pocket isn’t unheard of, however most Canadians don’t have the cash available to buy a used or new car without financing.
 Lenders will consider a borrower’s income, current debt load and collateral assets before making an approval on a loan.
 The key to managing a car loan is to find a way to pay it off as effectively as you can.
 If you’re interested in buying a new car, it’s important to understand the risks involved: potential interest rate increases, personal income complications, property loss if secured with an asset, etc.

 READ MORE: How Interest Rates Impact Your Car Loan